Wifx/lorix-os/README.md

 > **Note**: The default 'machine' is the LORIX One 512MB.
 If want want to build for another machine, edit the `poky/build/conf/local.conf` file.

 For other configuration changes, please check the [configuration documentation](docs/CONFIG.md).

+### Install the dependencies

+To meet the dependencies needed for the build, you have two possibilities:
+  1. [**Docker**](docs/DOCKER-PREPARE.md): build into a Docker container containing all the dependencies
+  2. [**Native**](docs/NATIVE-PREPARE.md): install the dependencies on your system

+We recommend building into the Docker container as it will ensure a reproductible build without interfering with the host system.

+Follow the guides provided by those links.
+Once the dependency installed, you will have a compatible host system and can go on with building the images.

 ## Build the images